-To participate as an evidence creator in Nuclear Medicine, the system must create derivative data from original NM modality image data.
+To participate as an evidence creator in Nuclear Medicine, the system must create derivative data 3535 from original NM modality image data.
 Examples of such derivative data include:

-- a) Reconstruction, reorientation, filtering, or other processing of NM data, with output of NM modality image objects. - b) Quantization of NM data, with the display and storage of result screens as SC or MFSC image objects. - c) Registration between an NM data set and another data set.
+b) Quantization of NM data, with the display and storage of result screens as SC or MFSC image objects.

+3540 c) Registration between an NM data set and another data set.